mootools/mootools-core/Docs/Element/Element.md

 * (*array*) A [Elements](#Elements) array with all of the Element's children, except the text nodes.

+### Note:

+The difference between the methods *getChildren* and *getElements* is that getChildren will only return its direct children while getElements searches for all the Elements in any depth.

 Element Method: empty {#Element:empty}
 --------------------------------------